 GETTING TO COPENHAGEN

-I flew with Norwegian Airlines from Dublin to Copenhagen’s Kastrup Airport.
-The city is well connected to other European countries by air and to a number of non-European destinations including USA, Canada, Qatar, Pakistan and China.
+Copenhagen’s Kastrup Airport is well connected to other European countries by air and to a number of non-European destinations including USA, Canada, Qatar, and China.

-There are excellent road and rail connections between Copenhagen and Germany.
+There are excellent road and rail connections between Denmark and Germany.
 Several trains a day travel between Hamburg and Copenhagen.
-The colossal Oresund Bridge connects Copenhagen to the Swedish city of Malmo by road and rail.
+The colossal Oresund Bridge connects Copenhagen with the Swedish city of Malmo by road and rail.
 Fans of the TV programme, The Bridge, will be familiar with this construct.

 Copenhagen is a popular stop for cruise ships and has excellent sea connections to neighbouring countries.

 Copenhagen is consistently voted one of the most liveable cities in the world and its extensive public transport network plays a large role in this.
 Being a great place to live means an equally great place to visit and I consider Denmark one of the best solo female travel destinations that I’ve visited.

 Kastrup Airport is located to the south of Copenhagen and is connected to the city centre by bus 5A and the yellow metro line (Line 2).
 Mainline trains connect Copenhagen Central Station to the airport.